afombravo/2FAST2Q/README.md

 Crispery requires absolutly no instalation whatsoever, and can work with any CRISPRi experimental setup.

-The program works on MSwindows, MacOS, and Linux (Ubuntu), and can be downloaded from Zenodo by acessing the folowing link:
+The program is available as a standalone executable on MSwindows, MacOS, and Linux (Ubuntu), and can be downloaded from Zenodo by acessing the folowing link:

 In here we share the original Python3 source code, Crispery.py;
 The instructions on how to use crispery;